When and How to Use Primer

 - Primer acts as a bond and will strengthen and adhere to your cover paint

-- To correct flaws and uneven surfaces
+- For correction of flaws and uneven surfaces

 How to use primer: